-The story about Falling Waters dates back to the 1950s.
+One haunting story about Falling Waters dates back to the 1950s.
 Supposedly, a woman and her three children disappeared while visiting the area.
-One prominent story tells of a group of teenagers frightened after hearing bloodcurdling screams in the vicinity of the waterfall.
-Visitors claim that the spirits of the woman and her children are still lost in the park, trying to find their way home.
+A group of teenagers was frightened after hearing bloodcurdling screams coming from the waterfall area.
+Visitors claim to see the spirits of the woman and her children wandering about the park as though they're still lost and are trying to find their way out of the park.

-Backpacker Verse features a story told by a woman named Jenni, whose strange encounter with a hooded figure while hiking the trail to the falls.
-Jenni claimed to be stalked by this very tall and very thin human shaped figure dressed in black.
+Backpacker Verse features this story as told by the woman named Jenni.
+She tells how she was hiking the trail that leads to the falls when she noticed this strange hooded figure.
+Jenni claims this very tall and painfully thin human-shaped figure was dressed in all black.
+It stalked her as she made her way toward the falls.
 She states that the creature growled at her in what she described as a strange and terrifying sound.
-Is this just an urban legend or an actual eyewitness account of something odd?
+Is this just an urban legend or could it be an actual eyewitness account of some evil entity?
 This video recounts the hiker's tale while viewing the waterfall, but doesn't claim the stalker was Bigfoot.

 You'll need to know this information if you plan to head to the falls:

 - 1130 State Park Road, Chipley, FL 32428

 - Hours: 8 a.m. to sundown, open all year

 The Tale of Devil's Millhopper Geological State Park, Gainesville

 Devil's Millhopper State Geological Site in Gainesville, Florida, is located about four miles from downtown Gainesville.
 This unique sinkhole waterfall features a natural miniature rainforest.
 Designated historic site, this natural sinkhole is 120' deep and a whopping 500' wide.
 There are multiple mini waterfalls that trickle down the sinkhole into the pool below.